Ajasse Ipo: Location

 Ajasse Ipo is located at Latitude: 8° 13' 60 N Longitude: 4° 49' 0 E as displayed on world map, coordinates and short location facts.
 The town serves as major junction for all other major cities and towns in Kwara State, Nigeria including Ilorin (Kwara State capital), Omu-Aran (Irepodun LG Headquarter), Offa and Igbaja.

 Climate

 In Ajasse Ipo, the dry season is hot, muggy, and partly cloudy whereas the wet season is warm, oppressive, and overcast.
-The average annual temperature ranges from 63 to 93 degrees Fahrenheit, with lows and highs of 57 and 98 respectively.
+The average annual temperature ranges from 63 to 93 F, with lows and highs of 57 F and 98 F respectively.

-From January 23 to April 8 is the hot season, which lasts 2.5 months and has an average daily high temperature of over 91°F. With an average high temperature of 92°F and low temperature of 72°F, March is the hottest month of the year in Ajasse Ipo.
+From January 23 to April 8 is the hot season, which lasts 2.5 months and has an average daily high temperature of over 91 F. With an average high temperature of 92 F and low temperature of 72 F, March is the hottest month of the year in Ajasse Ipo.

-The 3.7-month cool season, which runs from June 21 to October 11, has an average daily maximum temperature of less than 84°F. In Ajasse Ipo, August is the coldest month of the year, with an average low of 69°F and high of 81°F.
+The 3.7-month cool season, which runs from June 21 to October 11, has an average daily maximum temperature of less than 84 F. In Ajasse Ipo, August is the coldest month of the year, with an average low of 69 F and high of 81 F.